jayadityashah/ELEC-E8408-Course-Project-Template/README.md

 that the project group (and course staff) can follow the progress.

 The completed project work will be demonstrated to the group's advisor at a demo session.
-The final demonstrations are arranged on week 50.
+The final demonstrations are arranged on 27.03.26.
 After the final demonstrations project group evaluates another project, and self-evaluates own project.
 In addition, project members will give a confidential individual assessment of each group member